schellenberg/computerscience20/docs/_sources/ConstrainedLanguage/MoreChallenges.rst.txt

 Double the Pile
 ---------------

 Reeborg has a pile of squares somewhere in front of it, but wants more!
 Two times more, to be precise.
 Reeborg is carrying a large number of squares, which you can use to help build the larger pile it wants.
 Create a pile of squares with exactly two times as many squares.
-You will always build the bigger pile one square to the right of where you find the initial pile.
+You will always build the new, bigger pile one square to the right of where you find the initial pile.

 Open the |doubler| to implement your solution!

 .. |doubler| raw:: html

-   <a href="https://sk-opentexts.github.io/reeborg?lang=en&mode=python&url=src/worlds/steps/doubler.json&name=Doubler" target="_blank">Find Center 1 world</a>
+   <a href="https://sk-opentexts.github.io/reeborg?lang=en&mode=python&url=src/worlds/steps/doubler.json&name=Doubler" target="_blank">Double the Pile world</a>

 The world will look something like this at the start: